The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 mean

-The average time until the first goal is about 600 seconds, or 10 minutes.
-And that makes sense – if we expect 6 goals per game, we expect one goal every 10 minutes, on average.
+The average time until the first goal is close to 600 seconds, or 10 minutes.
+And that makes sense – if we expect 6 goals per sixty-minute game, we expect one goal every 10 minutes, on average.

 Because the simulation generates many unique time values, we’ll use CDFs to compare distributions, rather than PMFs.
 And the CDF of the exponential distribution is easy to compute.